Little Noises

 Little Noises is a 1991 comedy drama film directed by Jane Spencer.
-The film stars Crispin Glover as an awkward and unsuccessful writer who achieves fame after stealing the poetry of a deaf man.
+The film stars Crispin Glover as an awkward, unsuccessful writer who achieves fame after stealing the poetry of a deaf man.
 It premiered at the 1991 Sundance Film Festival and was given a limited theatrical release by Monument Pictures on April 24, 1992.

 Plot

-Joey is an awkward young man who aspires to be a novelist, but has never written anything of note and longs more for the fame that comes with literary success.
-Seeking to impress Stella, the woman of his dreams whose play has been accepted for production in London, Joey steals the poetry of his deaf friend Marty and passes off the work as his own.
-Joey succeeds in his theft, managing to sign with literary agent Mathias.
+Joey is an awkward young man who aspires to be a novelist but has written nothing of note and longs more for the fame that comes with literary success.
+Seeking to impress Stella, the woman of his dreams, whose play has been accepted for production in London, Joey steals the poetry of his deaf friend Marty and passes it off as his own.
+Joey succeeds in his theft and manages to sign with literary agent Mathias.
 However, this comes at the cost of Marty's own happiness and the man falls into a deep depression and loses his home.
 Fame quickly goes to Joey's head and he eventually alienates his friends and Stella with his behavior.

 Release

 Little Noises premiered at the 1991 Sundance Film Festival in the main competition.
 It also was screened in competition at Goteborg Film Festival in Sweden, and at the Wine Valley Festival in California.

-Little Noises was initially intended to be released direct-to-video but was given a theatrical release by Monument Pictures beginning on April 24, 1992 in the United States.
+Little Noises was initially intended to be released direct-to-video but was given a theatrical release by Monument Pictures beginning on April 24, 1992, in the United States.